 Forehand Backspin Serve

-- Turn your body so that your side is facing the table with your serving shoulder the farthest body part.
+- Turn your body so that your side faces the table with your serving shoulder the farthest body part.

 - Hold your racket parallel to the table with the ball lying on the palm of your other hand.